Medically reviewed by Drugs.com. Last updated on Dec 8, 2020.

 - X-ray.
-An X-ray exam uses radiation to produce still images of internal organs and structures.
-A chest X-ray of you or your baby can show the size of the heart, abnormalities in the lungs and excess fluid in the lungs.
+An X-ray uses radiation to produce still images of internal organs and structures.
+A chest X-ray can show the size of the heart, abnormalities in the lungs and excess fluid in the lungs.

 Infants with truncus arteriosus must have surgery.
-Multiple procedures or surgeries may be necessary, especially as your child grows.
-Medications may be given before surgery to help improve the health of the heart.
+Multiple procedures or surgeries might be necessary, especially as your child grows.
+Medications might be given before surgery to help improve heart health.

 Children and adults with surgically repaired truncus arteriosus must have regular follow-up with their cardiology team.

-Medications that may be prescribed before surgery include:
+Medications that might be prescribed before surgery include:

 - Diuretics.
 Often called water pills, diuretics increase the frequency and volume of urination, preventing fluid from collecting in the body, which is a common effect of heart failure.

-- Ionotropic agents.
+- Inotropic agents.
 This type of medication strengthens the heart's contractions.

-Most infants with truncus arteriosus have surgery within the first few weeks after being born.
-The exact procedure will depend on your baby's condition.
+Most infants with truncus arteriosus have surgery within the first few weeks after birth.
+The procedure will depend on your baby's condition.
 Most commonly your baby's surgeon will: